 A round-up of books, papers, articles & other reading material related to multiple dimensions of walkability, sustainable urbanism, community health, built environment, urban planning, and related issues.

 This list was established in February 2022 and is very much a work in progress!
-We will be continuously updating with reading resources.
+We are continuously updating with reading resources with a ‘progress over perfection’ mindset.
 If you have a recommendation for a resource to be added, please feel free to get in touch.

 REGIONAL / NATIONAL / MUNICIPAL / ORGANIZATIONAL RESOURCES